-Either a parent of a child, or an LEA, or the AOE, or other State agency, may initiate a request for an initial evaluation to determine if a child or student is eligible for special education and related services.
-Implementation of Response to Intervention (RTI), Multi-tiered System of Supports (MTSS), or other strategies, for, academic and behavioral support shall not cause the evaluation of a child or student suspected of having a disability to be delayed or denied.
+Either a parent of a child, or an LEA, or the AOE, or other State agency, may initiate a request for an initial evaluation to determine if a child or student is eligible for special education and related services, An LEA shall not use implementation of Response to Intervention (RTI), Multi-tiered System of Supports (MTSS) or other strategies for academic and behavioral support to delay or deny the evaluation of a child or student suspected of having a disability.

-- (a) Each LEA shall conduct a comprehensive and individual initial evaluation before the initial provision of special education and related services to a student with a disability under these rules. - (b) Upon receipt of a request for an evaluation, the school district shall, within fifteen calendar days, either: - (1) Request parent consent to initiate the evaluation; - 2.
-(2) Convene an Evaluation Planning Team (EPT) meeting; or - 3.
-(3) Provide written reasons for denial of the request. - (c) The initial evaluation shall be completed and the report issued within sixty days from either: - 4.
-(1) The date parental consent has been received by the LEA. - 2.
-(2) The date on the LEA's Notice, which informs parents that it will be reviewing existing data as the sole basis for the initial evaluation. - (d) If completion of the initial evaluation will be delayed for a period exceeding sixty days as specified in sections (1) and (2) above, the parent shall be given written notice of the delay and a schedule of evaluation activities.
-Such notice shall be sent to a parent before the expiration of the sixty_day period.
-A notice of delay shall only be used for exceptional circumstances related to the student and/or family, which shall be documented. - (e) Consent shall be obtained before individual tests can be administered to students who receive special education services unless the assessment is being administered as an alternate assessment to district-wide or statewide assessments.
+- (a) Each LEA shall conduct a comprehensive and individual initial evaluation before the initial provision of special education and related services to a student with a disability under these rules. - (b) Upon receipt of a request for an evaluation, the school district shall, within fifteen calendar days, either:

+(1) Request parent consent to initiate the evaluation;

+(2) Convene an Evaluation Planning Team (EPT) meeting; or

+(3) Provide written reasons for denial of the request.

+- (c) The initial evaluation shall be completed and the report issued within sixty days from either: (1) The date parental consent has been received by the LEA. - (2) The date on the LEA's Notice, which informs parents that it will be reviewing -existing data as the sole basis for the initial evaluation. - (d) If completion of the initial evaluation will be delayed for a period exceeding sixty days as specified in sections (1) and (2) above, the parent shall be given written notice of the delay and a schedule of evaluation activities.
+Such notice shall be sent to a parent before the expiration of the sixty-day period.
+A notice of delay shall only be used for exceptional circumstances related to the student and/or family, which shall be documented. - (e) Consent shall be obtained before individual tests can be administered to students who receive special education services unless the assessment is being administered as an alternate assessment to district-wide or statewide assessments. - (f) The sixty-day time limit for the completion of an initial eligibility evaluation identified in section (b) shall not apply to an LEA if the parent of a student repeatedly fails or refuses to make a student available for the evaluation or iff: - (1) A student moves to a new LEA before the eligibility evaluation in the old LEA has been completed; - (2) The new LEA is making sufficient progress to ensure a prompt completion of the evaluation; and

-Commented [CJ106]: Bold for consistency.
+Commented [CJ110]: Formatting changed for numbering